-PNSQC recently interviewed 2018 Invited Speaker Jan Jaap Cannegieter to get his thoughts on automation, testing tools, and more.
+PNSQC recently interviewed 2019 Invited Speaker Jan Jaap Cannegieter to get his thoughts on automation, testing tools, and more.
 With more than 20 years of experience in ICT, Jan Jaap is now Principal Consultant at Squerist, a consultancy company of 100 employees specializing in process management and testing.
-For a deeper dive, be sure to sign up for his upcoming conference workshop, “Test Mobs in Theory and Practice.”
+For a deeper dive, be sure to sign up for his upcoming conference workshop, “Test Management in Agile”.

 “Do you want to test it quickly?
 Manual!
 Do you want to test it continuously?
 Automated!
 And keep experimenting and find out what works in your situation.”

 All about Automation

 Question: In your upcoming talk “The Dark Side of Test Automation,” you pose the paradox that more automation may cause a decrease in test quality.
 Can you elaborate on this?

 Jan Jaap Cannegieter (JJC): We have seen this phenomenon in many disciplines.
 In aviation, we see more use of autopiloting and systems that intervene in crisis situations, but at the same time, we see that pilots don’t know what to do in case the computer fails.
 With devastating consequences.

 We also saw this in the carpet weaving industry in the Netherlands in the 19th century.
 Carpet weaving used to be a very well mastered craft in the Netherlands.
 With the introduction of weaving machines, we saw a decrease in the weaving craftsmanship.

 I see this happening the same with testing; many testers know everything about certain tools or programming languages, but they can’t tell me what they test and why they test it.
 And that is a bad thing.